Tuesday, 9 December, 2025

 - Improve quality of life and activity levels

-Studies show that angioplasty with stent placement gives better outcomes compared to balloon treatment alone.
+Medical guidelines show that combining balloon angioplasty with stent placement often results in better outcomes than balloon treatment alone.

 Different Types of Stents